lbueti/forplot/README.md

 ## Example data

-The package includes two example datasets one with continous (*forplotdata*) and one with binary variables (*forplotdata_prop*).
+The package includes two example data sets, one with continuous (*forplotdata*) and one with binary variables (*forplotdata_prop*).

 ``` r